-The paper should be no fewer than 20 pages and no more than 25 pages (not including the cover page and bibliography).
-The paper must use 12-point Times New Roman or similar typeface and one-inch margins on all sides.
-Text should be double-spaced, and footnotes should be single-spaced.
-Footnotes must also be in 12-point type.
-The paper must be submitted to me by email by the deadline and should be in the form of a PDF.
-The grade will be based on the quality, depth, and thoroughness of the legal research, analysis, and writing, as well as the originality and complexity of your chosen topic.
-The Final Paper must be sent by email to me by the date and time specified in the Syllabus.
-Late submission of the Final Paper will require a reduction in grade, in accordance with AR 4-5.1(b)(iii), as described above.
+- The paper should be at least 20 pages and no more than 25 pages (not including the cover page and bibliography). - The paper must use 12-point Times New Roman or similar typeface and one-inch margins on all sides. - Text should be double-spaced, and footnotes should be single-spaced.
+Footnotes must also be in 12-point type. - The paper must be submitted to me by email by the deadline and should be in the form of a PDF. - The grade will be based on the quality, depth, and thoroughness of the legal research, analysis, and writing, as well as the originality and complexity of your chosen topic. - Late submission of the Final Paper will require a reduction in grade, in accordance with AR 4-5.1(b)(iii), as described above.